Blog

 Irene Heisz

-Ursula and Marek Drasny, the owners of a 500-year-old house in Hall in Tirol have turned a costly burden into a moneymaking business by opening up to overnight guests.
-What is involved when you convert your historic house into a boutique hotel?
-Does it take courage or ingenuousness to reach for dreams?
+Ursula and Marek Drasny, the owners of a 500-year-old house in Hall in Tirol, have turned a costly burden into a moneymaking business by opening up to overnight guests.
+What is involved when you convert a historic building into a boutique hotel?
+We met them to find out.

-Well, a surgical scalpel has been involved in this specific renovation project.
-Such are the payoffs of restoration. … Marek Drasny has been toiling for two years—scratching and scraping with surgical scalpels to restore the walls by hand, inch by inch.
-He has also been using another tool— a handheld jackhammer to demolish parts of the building.
-It takes a pretty hefty tool to produce 15 tons of builders’ rubble, after all.
+Well, a surgical scalpel has been involved in this renovation project.
+Such are the payoffs of restoration. … Marek Drasny has been toiling for two years – scratching and scraping with surgical scalpels to restore the walls by hand, inch by inch.
+He has also been using another tool – a handheld jackhammer to demolish parts of the building.
+After all, it takes a pretty hefty tool to produce 15 tonnes of rubble.

 Marek legte die barocke Stuckdecke mit einem Skalpell frei.